-The partnership tax allocation rules generally require partnerships to allocate tax items to partners in accordance with their interests in the partnership.172 Consider the statutory language governing the allocation of partnership tax items: "A partner's distributive share of... [tax items] shall be determined in accordance with the partner's interest in the partnership"173 Absent from this rule is a definition of a partner's interest in the partnership.
-As discussed above, partners may apportion economic items to discourage opportunistic behavior and reduce agency costs.
-174 To the extent the definition of a partner's interest in the partnership does not account for the apportionment of economic items, the tax allocation rules may fail to match partnership tax items and partnership economic items.
+The partnership tax allocation rules generally require partnerships to allocate tax items to partners in accordance with their interests in the partnership.172 Consider the statutory language governing the allocation of partnership tax items: "A partner's distributive share of . . . [tax items] shall be determined in accordance with the partner's interest in the partnership"173 Absent from this rule is a definition of a partner's interest in the partnership.
+As discussed above, partners may apportion economic items to discourage opportunistic behavior and reduce agency costs.174 To the extent the definition of a partner's interest in the partners's interest in the partner's interest in the partner's interest in the partner's interest in the partner's interest in the partners's interest in the partner's interest in the partners's interest in the partners's interest in the partners's interest in the partners's interest in the partner's interest in the partners's interest in the partner's interest in the partners's interest in the partnership does not account for the apportionment of economic items, the tax allocation rules may fail to match partnership tax items and partnership economic items.